heftyy/nagios-plugins/README.md

 nagios-plugins
 ==========

+Nagios plugins written in python that check services on network devices over snmp.
+Each plugin returns an int according to nagios specifications ( 0 - ok, 1 - warning, 2 - critical, 3 - unknown ).

+Scripts that check the CMTS will also output additional information to stdout that the notify script will parse and use to create better notifications types.

 nagios-plugins.js is a javascript file that contains sample code for generating nagios settings that the plugins use

 ```